 The Present Church Building

 The present Church building was completed some 18 years after the Church’s founding.
 It is an authentic reproduction of a small, naturally lit, English-Gothic country church.
 The structure is long, narrow, and tall and is formed in the traditional shape of the cross.
 Many people refer to it as “just like being in a big old ship.”

 Since the time of completion, only two minor modifications have been made to the interior.
 The “Richardson Memorial Organ” and the 8-foot-tall decorative wooden panels along the walls on either side of the High Altar were added in 1971.
 In 1994, a cathedral-style Table Altar was added at the center of the building transept.
-However, the original and ornate 2-story-tall High Altar at the end of the Sanctuary, with its hand-carving and tall wooden spires, was left intact as originally donated and built.
+However, the original and ornate 2-story-tall reredos at the end of the Sanctuary, with its hand-carving and tall wooden spires, was left intact as originally donated and built.

 Eighteen beautiful, 10-foot-tall, pictorial stained glass windows line the smooth white walls of the Sanctuary.
-These were donated by various families of the congregation, and were installed between 1933 and 194?.
+These were donated by various families of the congregation, and were installed between 1933 and the mid-1940s.
 Additionally, three 15-foot-tall steel-blue stained glass windows were placed above the main front entrance to the Sanctuary, and portray the story of the Transfiguration.
 The large brass cross with the traces of wheat & grapes across the face which sits on the High Altar, was hand-made by artist Fred Strickland, and was dedicated in memory of The Rev. Oswald Taylor in 1948.

 Then and Now